votth/code_journey/Cpluslus/note_cpp.md

 - !!
 All `T` need to be the same type.
 - Careful when use with pointers

-# Template type deduction an explicit arguments
-- Deduction: complier will determine which type of T should it use
-- Explicit: the dev forces/tells the template beforehand using `larger<type>(params);`

 # Template type parameters by ref
 - So far, we were using *param by value*